sergiorbj/lets-vote/planning/phase-4-web-frontend.md

 **Functionality:**
 1. Load all features: `GET /api/features`
 2. Load user's votes: `GET /api/votes?userEmail={email}`
+3. **Create New Feature:**
+   - User clicks "Add New Feature" to expand form
+   - User fills in title and description
+   - On "Create Feature": `POST /api/features` with `{title, description, userEmail}`
+   - After creation:
+     - Refetch features list
+     - Auto-select the newly created feature
+     - Close the create form
+     - Show in dropdown/list
-3. Display features with checkboxes:
+4. Display features with checkboxes:
    - Pre-check features user already voted for
    - Allow user to check/uncheck
-4. On "Submit Votes":
+5. On "Submit Votes":
    - Compare new selections with existing votes
    - For newly checked: `POST /api/features/:id/vote`
    - For newly unchecked: `DELETE /api/features/:id/vote`
    - Show success message
    - Display "View Rankings" button
-5. Navigate to `/ranking` on button click
+6. Navigate to `/ranking` on button click

 **Business Rules:**
+- User can create new features with title and description
 - User can vote on multiple features
 - User can change votes (uncheck to remove vote)
 - User can vote on their own features
+- Title must be 5-100 characters
+- Description must be 10-500 characters

 ---